 \section{7e.
 Exercises}

 We have been once again into a research-flavored chapter, and there are no easy exercises about all this.
 As a good research exercise, however, we have:

-\begin{exercise} Prove that $S_N\subset S_N^+$ is maximal, at $N=1,2,3,4,5,6$. \end{exercise}
+\begin{exercise} Prove that $S_N\subset S_N^+$ is maximal, at $N=1,2,3,4,5,6,7$. \end{exercise}

-To be more precise, the maximality of $S_N\subset S_N^+$ is trivial at $N=1$, but let us award 1 Dan for that, then you have to think a bit for $S_2\subset S_2^+$, worth 2 Dan, then $S_3\subset S_3^+$ was done by Wang long ago, crucial pioneering work, worth 3 Dan, then for $S_4\subset S_4^+$ I personally asked Bichon and we got awarded 4 Dan for our joint paper, and finally for $S_5\subset S_5^+$ that comes from the classification of subfactors of index 5, whose full reading, with all the von Neumann algebra and subfactor needed preliminaries, is worth 5 Dan.
-Regarding now 6 Dan, this is certainly possible, again by using subfactors, but this time by working some more on that subfactor classification questions, at $N=6$, under suitable transitivity assumptions, and with all this being, potentially, quality research work.
+To be more precise, the maximality of $S_N\subset S_N^+$ is trivial at $N=1$, but let us award 1 Dan for that, then you have to think a bit for $S_2\subset S_2^+$, worth 2 Dan, then $S_3\subset S_3^+$ was done by Wang long ago, crucial pioneering work, worth 3 Dan, then for $S_4\subset S_4^+$ I personally asked Bichon and we got awarded 4 Dan for our joint paper, and then for $S_5\subset S_5^+$ that comes from the classification of subfactors of index 5, whose full reading, with all the von Neumann algebra and subfactor needed preliminaries, is worth 5 Dan.
+Regarding now 6 Dan, this looks certainly possible, again by using the known subfactor results, but this time with the work needed including contributing a bit to that subfactor classification at $N=6$, under suitable transitivity assumptions, and with all this being, potentially, quality research work.
 As for 7 Dan, this is normally reserved to cats, tigers and other felines, but fearless young humans like you are of course welcome for a try.